Important information for parents and guardians

 It can take up to 14 days following exposure to COVID-19 for symptoms to show.
 The symptoms can be similar to those of a cold or flu.
 Your child may not have all of these symptoms or they may just feel generally less well than usual.

-If your child has any symptoms of COVID-19, they should self-isolate (stay in their room) and get a COVID-19 test.
+If your child has any symptoms of COVID-19, they should self-isolate (stay in their room) and you should visit hse.ie/covid19 for advice.

-The majority of children and young people aged 12-15 years who get COVID-19 have very mild symptoms or no symptoms at all.
-Having COVID-19 at this age can be disruptive as children have to miss school and other people in the home may have to restrict their movements.
+The majority of children and young people aged 12 to 15 years who get COVID-19 have very mild symptoms or no symptoms at all.
+Having COVID-19 at this age can be disruptive as children have to miss school.

 COVID-19 can cause serious illness, hospitalisation or death in children, but this is very rare.